pravega/pravega/documentation/src/docs/security/generating-tls-artifacts.md

    $ keytool -list -v -storetype JKS -keystore server_unsigned.keystore.jks -storepass changeit
    ```

-2. Generate a certificate signing request (CSR) for the server certificate.
+2. Generate a Certificate Signing Request (CSR) for the server certificate.

    It helps to think of a CSR as an application for getting a certificate signed by a trusted authority.